w3f/Grants-Program/applications/Afloat.md

 2. Sign and Login with email.
 3. Originate and configure a tax credit and create sales orders for tax credits.
 4. Support for encrypted files attached to tax credits.
-5. Order matching (has to match the price but also the state and follow specific rules laid out by each jurisdiction).
-6. Sell the entire or a fraction of the tax credit to interested buyers using fruniques pallets.
+5. Sell the entire or a fraction of the tax credit to interested buyers using fruniques pallets.
-7. Ability for buyers to place buy orders.
+6. Ability for buyers to place buy orders.
-8. Asset redemption workflow (tax credits require a 'redemption specialist').
+7. Asset redemption workflow (tax credits require a 'redemption specialist').
-9. Automatic government form/PDF population to make tax credit compatible with on-chain.
-10. Freeze assets on-chain.
-11. Launch materials, videos and speaking arrangements.
+8. Launch materials, videos and speaking arrangements.

 ### Workflow